mdtanker/polartoolkit/docs/contribute.md

     make build_docs

-This will run the `.ipynb` files, and convert them to markdown to be included in the dos.
+This will run the `.ipynb` files, and convert them to markdown to be included in the docs.
 Check for returned errors and open `index.html` in docs/_build/html/ to view the docs.

 ### Automatically build the docs